 The specification in column (4) contains our full set of tract-level explanatory variables.
-The first thing that stands out is that the sign of the coefficient on the log of distance to CBD is now negative and is statistically different from zero.
+The first thing that stands out is that the sign of the coefficient on the log of distance to CBD is now negative and is not statistically different from zero.
 Conditional on all the other explanatory variables, employment growth is negatively correlated with distance to the CBD.
-In other words, controlling for other factors, neighborhoods closer to downtown added jobs at a faster rate than those further away, indicating the importance of proximity to the largest concentration of employment in region.
+In other words, controlling for other factors, neighborhoods closer to downtown added jobs at a faster rate than those further away, indicating the importance of proximity to the largest concentration of employment growth.
 The log of initial year (2000) tract population is now positively related to employment growth.
-The change in the log population of neighboring tracts is still positively related to employment growth but conditional on all the other explanatory variables the coefficient has dropped to about half of its value in column (3).
-Higher poverty rate tracts are associated with less employment growth.
-All else equal, 10 percentage points higher poverty rate is associated with 2.4 fewer log points of employment growth.
+The change in the log population of neighboring tracts is still positively related to about half of its value in column (3).
+Higher poverty rate tracts are associated with 2.4 fewer log points of employment growth.
 Thus neighborhood poverty still seems to be a deterrent to local employment growth.

 The coefficient on the change in the share with a college degree is positive but not statistically different from zero.
 While we would expect that this would be an important variable, given the literature on gentrification and then urban preferences of the creative class, it is likely that the effect of this variable is usurped by the next two variables, which are also indicators of residential changes.

 Specifically, the share of occupied housing units with residents that moved in during the 2000s (an indicator or recent migration to the area) is positively correlated with employment growth.
 This higher residential turnover is consistent with urban re-development.
 Further evidence that employment growth and re-development are correlated comes from the positive coefficient on the share of housing units built during the 2000s.
 It appears that tracts with 10 percentage points higher share of units built during the 2000s have, on average, 6.6 logs point higher employment growth.
+Lastly, our measure of immigration is not significant in any specification.
+This is interesting given the literature on immigrant ethnic enclaves and business growth .
+While we can't conclude that immigration does not lead to job growth in some neighborhoods, our analysis suggests that other factors outweigh the impact of recent immigration.

 The coefficient on residential density is negative, though not statistically significant.
 This is not surprising as tracts which have mostly residential uses (and thus higher density) have little room left for commercial land-uses and the jobs located therein.
 Industrial diversity -measured as the 5 category employment entropy index-is positively correlated with employment growth over the period.

-Automobile accessibility shows a positive association with employment growth while pedestrian accessibility is negatively associated with employment growth.
-This finding indicates the importance of auto accessibility for local employment growth in sectors such as retail.
-While the negative association for pedestrian oriented streets is indicative low growth in tracts that are primarily residential.
-Even in inner city neighborhoods in older cities, such as Chicago, employment growth is still concentrated in commercial corridors along arterial roads.
+Automobile accessibility shows a positive correlation with employment growth while pedestrian accessibility is negatively correlated with employment growth.
 Finally, there is a statistically significant association between the presence of a public transit stop and employment growth.
 The coefficient implies that tracts containing public transit stops saw roughly 6.7 log-points higher employment growth than those without a public transit stop.